Alyssasorensen/mysql_cloudmanaged_databases/README.md

 Overall my experience with GCP, Azure, and MySQL Workbench was successful.
 I was able to create a database and display the database.
 I was able to create tables that were placed into the database.
 I was then able to create two entity-relationship diagrams (ERD) using both GCP and Azure.
 From the screenshots, you can see that one ERD was done as a GCP instance and the other was done as an Azure instance.
 All of the screenshots from both the GCP database and Azure database are located within the folders.

 ## Python Script for Database Interaction, Code Erros, and Troubleshooting Attempt:
-I was able to develop a python script to connect to MySQL database however I kept encountering the same error when trying to push these changes into my database.
+I was able to develop a python script to connect to MySQL database however I kept encountering the same error when trying to push these changes into my GCP database.
 The following code is what I inserted into my python_connection.py file.
 ```
 import os
 from dotenv import load_dotenv